 Spring is the right time to dethatch turf.
 Aim for early spring for cool-season grasses and late spring to early summer for warm-season grasses.
 Learn more about dethatching.

 If Crabgrass is a problem in your lawn, apply pre-emergent herbicides to keep seeds that dropped last summer from germinating.
 Timing is critical for this application.
 Most product bags have application timing advice.
 Learn about application timing and tips for using pre-emergent herbicides.

 Use post-emergent broadleaf herbicides for perennial and winter annual weeds in warm-season lawns.
-Treat or dig perennial weeds as they start appearing in cool-season lawns or try All-In-One Weed & Feed.
+Treat or dig perennial weeds as they start appearing in cool-season lawns or try 5 In 1 Weed & Feed.
 It kills lawn weeds like Dandelion and Clover, pulls kills Crabgrass.
 Learn more about post-emergent herbicides.

-Apply spring fertilizer roughly three weeks after grass starts greening (that usually corresponds to the time following two or three mowings).
-Apply too early and you risk feeding weeds and creating fertilizer runoff.
+Apply grass fertilizer for spring roughly three weeks after grass starts greening (that usually corresponds to the time following two or three mowings).
+Apply lawn fertilizer for spring too early and you risk feeding weeds and creating fertilizer runoff.
 Too-early applications also trigger lush blade growth at a time when roots may not have started their spring growth spurt.

 Spring irrigation needs vary by region.
 For mountain and arid desert areas, continue watering lawns as you have been through winter, increasing irrigation frequency as temperatures climb, as spring winds build in the Southwest, and if spring rainfall is scarce in mountain areas.